Primary Founding Fathers

 KSU ACJA Story

 Crystian Torres, a sophomore at Kansas State University (2011 - 2012) wanted to transfer to the University of Southern Florida (USF), only to find out that K-State was a better fit for his educational needs.
-While getting to know USF and its programs, Mr. Torres learned of the American Criminal Justice Association - Lambda Alpha Epsilon, a fraternity that currently has an active chapter at this university.
-This prestigious fraternity was founded in 1934 and has since been growing throughout the United States.
+While getting to know USF and its programs, Mr. Torres learned of the American Criminal Justice Association - Lambda Alpha Epsilon, a fraternity that currently has an active subordinate chapter at the university.
+This prestigious fraternity was founded in 1934 and has since been growing on a national level throughout the United States.

 Co-Founders of the Kappa Sigma Upsilon Chapter

-- Christopher McKinney, Secretary & Associate Vice President
+- Christopher McKinney, Secretary & Chief of Staff

 - Brian Swenson, Treasurer